bobdinh139/SeniorRenting/README.md

 + The website can be modified to fit with different purposes (exp: from real-time bidding to blind bidding)

-+ Beautiful, responsive UI
++ Beautiful and responsive UI

-+ No browser, device left behind
++ No browser and device left behind

-+ Your privacy matters; we don't collect data, use cookies, share information and use ads
++ Your privacy matters; we don't collect data, use cookies/ads, share information

 + User can request features, create PR(s) and report issues about this project/future project here and on the website